cell2fire/Cell2Fire/docsrc/source/rstfiles/Graphics.rst

 or we can just check that in the folder locally.

-Here are the specific steps about how to generating **gif** files from the outputs.
+Here are the specific steps about how to generate a **gif** file from the outputs.

 Steps to convert images to the form of **.gif** files: